-- Center staff will create a meeting summary. - We will send an agenda and any advance materials at least a week before our January meeting. - Please stay in touch with any questions or comments!
-Our contact information is available on the A-TAG landing page.
+- Center staff will create a meeting summary. - Center and CPS will summarize and share feedback from the review tool to subject matter experts - If you have additional individual comments for any metric, please incorporate those into the appropriate tab by the end of the week. - Please stay in touch with any questions or comments!
+Our contact information is available on the ATAG landing page.